The Abyss: Principal photography

 The main tank was not ready in time for the first day of principal photography.
 Cameron delayed filming for a week and pushed the smaller tank's schedule forward, demanding that it be ready weeks ahead of schedule.
 Filming eventually began on August 15, 1988, but there were still problems.
 On the first day of shooting in the main water tank, it sprang a leak and 150,000 USgal of water a minute rushed out.
 The studio brought in dam-repair experts to seal it.
 In addition, enormous pipes with elbow fittings had been improperly installed.
 There was so much water pressure in them that the elbows blew off.

 Cameron's cinematographer, Mikael Salomon, used three cameras in watertight housings that were specially designed.
 Another special housing was designed for scenes that went from above-water dialogue to below-water dialogue.
 The filmmakers had to figure out how to keep the water clear enough to shoot and dark enough to look realistic at 2,000 feet (700 m), which was achieved by floating a thick layer of plastic beads in the water and covering the top of the tank with an enormous tarpaulin.
 Cameron wanted to see the actors' faces and hear their dialogue, and thus hired Western Space and Marine to engineer helmets which would remain optically clear underwater and installed state-of-the-art aircraft quality microphones into each helmet.
 Safety conditions were also a major factor with the installation of a decompression chamber on site, along with a diving bell and a safety diver for each actor.

 The breathing fluid used in the film actually exists but has only been thoroughly investigated in animals.
 Over the previous 20 years it had been tested on several animals, who survived.
-The rat shown in the film was actually breathing fluid and survived unharmed.
+The rat shown in the film was actually breathing liquid and survived unharmed.
 Production consulted with Dr. Kylstra on the proper use of the breathing fluid for the film.
 Ed Harris did not actually breathe the fluid.
 He held his breath inside a helmet full of liquid while being towed 30 feet (10 m) below the surface of the large tank.
 He recalled that the worst moments were being towed with fluid rushing up his nose and his eyes swelling up.